leeboardtools/mimon/UIDesignNotes.md

 - Tooltips

+- Options:
+    - Add rounding option for accounts (specific accounts might round up or down).

     - Need means of formatting negative numbers:
         - Red
         - Enclose in parenthesis
         - Italicized?
         - Which one is user option, should be able to use CSS classes.

-- Add rounding option for accounts (specific accounts might round up or down).
+    - Should we be able to disable lots?
+        - By this mean if you turn off lots, then buying and selling securities does not use lots.

 Notes: